Tax affairs when you're affected by cancer

 To check whether you’re due a tax rebate, contact HM Revenue & Customs.

-Once every three years or so, you may be sent a tax review form P810, so that HMRC can check it has all the right details.
+Once every three years or so, you may be sent a tax review form P810, so that HMRC can check it has the right details.
 You can also request this from HMRC if you’d like them to check your tax code is correct.
-You should send this back as soon as you can or give details asked for by phone using the number on the form.
+You should send this back as soon as you can orgive the details by phone using the number on the form.

 Back to top